Editor’s Note: This post has been updated with new links and content.

 - Low dollar items

-Once you’ve gotten your “Someone Peed In The Pool” traffic to convert, the path to your end goal (the macro conversion) should be much shorter than the distance your “Ice Cubes Down Pants” traffic has to go.
+What happens after you get “Someone Peed In The Pool” traffic to convert?
+The path to your end goal (the macro conversion) should be much shorter than the distance your “Ice Cubes Down Pants” traffic has to go.

 Straight Up Volcano Lava Traffic